junghan0611/spacemacs/layers/+tools/eaf/README.md

 list in this file.
 Then after (re-)loading the dotfile, run `M-x eaf-install` to automatically install required dependencies, and to select the eaf applications you would like to get installed.
-The script let\'s you select from the following list of applications:
+The script let's you select from the following list of applications:

 -   eaf-jupyter
 -   eaf-browser